Genotype (format f1)

 • X(,X,,,X,,X,,)

-Inside parenthesis, the full angle is divided into as many parts as there are commas+2, and each stick in such a 'junction' has as much freedom.
+Inside parentheses, the full angle is divided into as many parts as there are commas+2.
+Each stick in such a 'junction', when controlled by a bending muscle, has the freedom of the full angle divided by the number of branches.

 Modifiers (special characters) can be placed before X's and ('s.
-They affect the following X and, usually less and less, further following X's.
-Modifiers modify stick position and its features.
-Big and small letters can be used; big letters increase the given property while small ones decrease it.
+They affect the following X and, with a progressively lesser effect, subsequent X's.
+Modifiers modify stick position and features.
+Uppercase and lowercase letters can be used; uppercase letters increase the given property while lowercase ones decrease it.

 Modifiers: Rr, Qq, Cc, Ll, Ww, Ff, Aa, Ss, Mm, Ii, Ee.